harcokuppens/docker-registry/README.md

 * **manifestlist** : for a multi-arch image for a specific tag a manifestlist lists the manifests for the different `os:arch` instances of an image
 * **manifest**: for each instance of an image a manifest is defined which describes from which parts the images is constructed, and how to download them
 * **digest**: SHA256 hash of the manifest content which acts as the identifier for a specific image on the server (Content Addressable IDs).
 Identifying the distribution recipe of the image.
+* **digestlist** : SHA256 hash of the manifestlist content which acts as identifier for a multi-arch image on the server (Content Addressable IDs).
+When you pull a multi-arch image, then docker automatically fetches the image from the manifestlist for your local architecture.
+However the digest listed by `docker image ls --digests` command is the digest of the manifestlist, and not the digest of the digest of the manifest of the image.
+This makes it easier to pull the 'same' image on a different architecture.
+Because you can pull an image with the same digest on the different architecture.
+You then get the image build for that architecture.
 * **config**: each image has a configuration object
 * **id**:  SHA256 hash of the  configuration object which acts as the identifier for a specific image locally (Content Addressable IDs).
 * **labels**: the labels within the configuration object
+* **history**: the history within the configuration object
 * **downloadlayer**: for a given layer digest, from the manifest, download the layer

 The tool has also a command **verifytool** which purely is used to verify that the tool is still working correctly by checking that the digest/id communicated are the same as the  digest/id calculated from the downloaded manifest/configuration.